 5. AIRLINE DESIGN (Ongoing)

 Consumer Electronics, Kitchen Appliances, Robots, Graphic Design, Packaging, Branding

 Airline is a multidisciplinary design consultancy based in Tokyo, Japan.
-The company identify what products their customers need and then crafts how those products should look, feel and be experienced.
+The company identifies what products their customers need and then crafts how those products should look, feel and be experienced.
 Their services range from product design, graphic design to branding and prototyping.
-My role is to to work on various process of the design right from user research, sketches to 3D modelling and then further visualising them for various clients.
+My role is to work on various process of the design right from user research, sketches to 3D modelling and then further visualising them for various clients.

 6 Months in London as an Industrial Design Intern (2017)